 The Authority also deals with a number of requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, as well as Subject Access Requests under the Data Protection Act 1998 (DPA).
-Over 2018/19 Officers have been carrying out a complete review of the Authority's records management systems in tandem with a major project to introduce Office 365 (SharePoint).
+Over 2019/20 Officers have been carrying out a complete review of the Authority's records management systems in tandem with a major project to introduce Microsoft Office 365 (SharePoint).
 This project will also include a review of our Access to Information Policy, data storage and document retention.
 Once completed the review will significantly improve the Authority's compliance with the General Data Protection Regulation (GDPR) and new Data Protection Act.
-These new measures will also streamline requests for information and improve overall efficiency and the effectiveness of security of our records management and IT processes.
+These new measures will also streamline requests for information and improve the overall efficiency, effectiveness and security of our records management and IT processes.

-The Authority is subject to a full and independent audit of the financial management arrangements in place for 2018/19.
+The Authority is subject to a full and independent audit of the financial management arrangements in place for 2019/20.
 Audit reports are issued by the External Auditor and Internal Auditor to be considered by the Authority's Resources, Audit and Performance Committee.

 In March 2017 the Resources, Audit and Performance Committee approved an Assurance Framework which specifies the sources of information on which the Authority relies to gain assurance that all key risks are identified and that controls are operating effectively.
-It also approved an Internal Audit Charter which clearly defined the purpose, authority and responsibility of the internal audit activity and the Audit plan for 2018/19.
+The Resources, Audit and Performance Committee on 4 March 2019 also approved an Internal Audit Charter which clearly defined the purpose, authority and responsibility of the internal audit activity; at the same meeting the Committee also approved the Audit Plan for 2019/20.

 The Authority undertakes Equality Impact Assessments, in which services are required to review policies and procedures to ensure those services are delivered, designed and continually monitored to meet the needs of the whole community.
+As part of its response to the Landscapes Review, the Authority has set up an officer group to review our approach to accessibility and diversity both within the organisation and the geographic area.
+Meetings of the group will continue into 2020/21 working around three streams - understanding, experiences and ways of working.